ilri/livegene/README.md

 https://livegene.ilri.org

 The application is developed with PHP and uses the framework Symfony.
 It requires PHP 7.4 and the LTS Symfony version 4.4.
-As of now (8th September 2021) it uses the patch version 4.4.30.
+As of now (23rd November 2021) it uses the patch version 4.4.33.
 The version 4.4 is supported until November 2023.

 It consists of 3 main parts: